Home Inspections

 No, but it’s always a good idea to get a home inspected before your buy it.
 Even if you feel confident about the condition of the home, a home inspector can find issues that you didn’t notice.
 This may give you the ability to negotiate a lower price, which is well worth the cost of a home inspection.

-The cost of a home inspection depends on the size and age of the house, plus any add-ons like pools, external structures, etc. There are new inspectors who charge less but for most home inspection companies, generally you can expect to pay about $350-550 for a basic home inspection, not including any add-ons.
+The cost of a home inspection depends on the size and age of the house, plus any add-ons like pools, external structures, etc. Generally, you can expect to pay about $400-$550 for a basic home inspection, not including any add-ons.

 The buyer usually pays for a home inspection because it’s part of the “due diligence” of buying a home.
 However, the buyer may be able to negotiate for the seller to cover some of the costs of the home inspection as part of the “seller concessions”.

 No. Home inspections are optional and not required for a loan.
-However a 4 Point inspection and Wind Mitigation is often required to retain insurance prior to mortgage aproval.
+However a 4 Point inspection and Wind Mitigation is often required to retain insurance prior to mortgage approval.

 Home inspections usually take about 2-3 hours depending on the size of the home.
 For larger homes, this process will take longer.